 Create a warm and cozy home environment for your Yorkie.
 They always bark as a sign of frustration or anxiety.
 This happens mostly when you leave your dog home alone for long periods.

-Establish a routine so your dog will know when to expect you at home.
-But in case you have night shifts and an unpredictable schedule, then you should consider hiring a pet sitter.
+Establish a routine so your dog knows when to expect you at home.
+But if you have night shifts and an unpredictable schedule, you should consider hiring a pet sitter.

-This will help keep your Yorkie busy all day; hence she will not even realize you are not around.
+This will help keep your Yorkie busy all day and it will not even realize you are not around.
 You can also consider doggie daycare or dog walking services.

-Also, you can provide your dog with a range of entertainment toys for indoor activities.
+It is also a good idea to provide your dog with a range of entertainment toys for indoor activities.
 But don’t give all the toys to your dog at once.
-Refreshing the toys every day will allow her to experience something new every day.
+Providing different toys every day (you can rotate them) allows your pup to experience something new every day.

-The frustration that builds up during the day due to staying indoors will also reduce.
-You will have given your furry friend an adventure of the outside world.
+The frustration that builds up from staying indoors all day is also reduced.
+Your furry friend just loves it when you allow it to have an adventure in the outside world.

 We all have different ways of stopping bad habits in our dogs.
-The most common way of stopping the excessive barking is by squirting water all over your Yorkies’ face.
+The most common way of stopping excessive barking is by squirting water all over your Yorkie’s face.

 Most importantly, the collar seems to have a drastic effect, especially in small dogs.
 Therefore, you should only consider this option when all the other alternatives have failed.